 It’s not always easy to locate the particular items you’re looking for and try everything on, but if you find something that fits all of your criteria, you know to snatch it up as quickly as possible.
 When you’re done shopping, all you have to do is wait a month or two for Baby to start growing out of their new clothes, and then you get to start all over again!
 There are a few common questions you’ll probably need to ask as you rinse and repeat this process.

 Going into a shopping trip without an idea of what Baby needs is a sure way to leave the store with multiples of what you already have.
 Before you look for new clothes, take a quick inventory of what Baby already has and wears.
-What number of tops, bottoms, shoes, and other items does he have?
+What number of tops, bottoms, shoes, and other items does they have?
 In what colors?
-What are his favorite items?
+What are their favorite items?
 Do those things have anything in common – fabric, color, fit?
-Asking these quick questions as you sift through his drawers or closet will give you a little roadmap for your shopping trip.
+Asking these quick questions as you sift through their drawers or closet will give you a little roadmap for your shopping trip.